Specification tests for generalized propensity scores using double projections: A multiplier bootstrap procedure

-Theorem \ref{boot_expansion} states that the bootstrapped statistic $CvM_{n}^{dpro,\ast}$ converges to the null limiting distribution of $CvM_{n}^{dpro}$ conditional on the original sample.
-The fact that $CvM_{n}^{dpro,\ast}$ has the same limiting distribution under $H_{0}$, $H_{1}$, and $H_{1,n}$ is what allows the proposed procedure to work.
+Theorem \ref{th:boot_expansion} states that the bootstrapped test statistic $CvM_{n}^{dpro,\ast}$ converges to the null limiting distribution of $CvM_{n}^{dpro}$ conditional on the original sample.
+The fact that $CvM_{n}^{dpro,\ast}$ has the same limiting distribution under $H_{0}$, $H_{1}$, and $H_{1,n}$ is what allows the proposed multiplier bootstrap procedure to work.

-\begin{remark} It is worth noting that, when the dependent variable is discrete (e.g., $T_{i}$ in our context of multi-valued treatment effects), the multiplier bootstrap is always meaningful as it does not require to generate bootstrap sample.
-On the other hand, in this particular context, the classical residual-based wild bootstrap such as the one used by \cite{Escanciano2006b} would generate bootstrapped dependent variables that are no longer discrete and thus fail to mimic the original data structures.
-A potential alternative to circumvent this drawback faced by the classical residual-based wild bootstrap is to use the parametric bootstrap, which, however, is much more computationally expensive because one needs to compute new parameter estimates at each bootstrap draw.
-When the number of covariates and/or the number of treatment levels is relatively high, such a procedure tends to be very time consuming. \end{remark}